rsmmr/install-clang/README.md

   [libcxxrt][6] on Linux, but also allows for manually specifiying an ABI via the `-a` switch.

-- It patches clang to search libc++ headers relative to the installation prefix.

-- It patches the build script for libc++abi to accept a prefix specification.
+- It patches some of the LLVM projects to incorporate the installation prefix into configuration and search paths, and to fix/tweak a few other things as well.

 [1]: http://clang.llvm.org
 [2]: http://www.llvm.org